byrd-laif/soilMakers/readme.md

 **It's time to start comparing consumption and lifestyle, and checking this against nature's ability to provide for this consumption.
 Humans have destroyed and continue to destroy the habitats of species on a daily basis.
 It's time to own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
 It's time to be *Ecologically Realistic* and get back to the *heart* of what *life* is all about.**

+**This is about honesty and responsibility.
+Honesty meaning admitting to what is.
+Responsibility meaning not blaming it on anybody else.**

 #### *Environ-Mental Health ~ Soil to Soul*

 **The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.**